The Local’s List: October 2018

 The Village Vibe

-- Plan ahead for fall.
-Cornucopia is back and now’s the time to get your tickets for 11 days of the best food and drink from BC.
+- Cornucopia is back and now’s the time to get your tickets for 11 days of the best food and drink from BC.
 Whistler.com has exclusive rates on packages including event tickets and accommodation.

 Events this Month

-Well, there you are – a list with the flavours of the month in Whistler.
-There’s a ton more to discover so don’t limit yourself, get out there and giv’r.
+Well, there you are – there’s a ton more to discover so make like a flying squirrel and go giv’r.